Undergraduate Award Search

 Lincoln Alexander Chancellor's Scholarships [E0689]

 Students entering a degree program with a minimum 90% admission average who have made significant leadership and innovative contributions to their schools and communities and demonstrate the potential to become a leader in society.
-In addition, students must be: Aboriginal (First Nations, Inuit and Métis); or a person with a disability; or a racialized person.
+In addition, students must be: Indigenous (First Nations, Inuit and Métis); or a person with a disability; or a person of colour/racialized person.